AmericaTravelUnited StatesWisconsin

 Peninsula State Park

-The highlight of Fish Creek, though, is Peninsula State Park.
-This stunning park is 3,776 acres and is home to many fun outdoor activities, from hiking to biking to kayaking, golfing, and more.
-During summer you can camp here, or, for a more luxurious experience, you can rent one of the coolest cabins in Door County, close to Peninsula State Park.
+But the true highlight of Fish Creek for me is Peninsula State Park.
+This stunning park spans 3,776 acres and is home to countless fun outdoor activities, from hiking and biking to kayaking, golfing, and more.

 4. Mineral Point

-Where to stay in Mineral Point : Commerce Street Brewery Hotel
+Where to stay in Mineral Point: Commerce Street Brewery Hotel

 5. Lake Geneva